Armandukx/ArmanX/README.md

 # ArmanX
 A roblox executor/exploit multi API save's settings, etc

-# How to download setp by step.
+# How to download step by step.
-Click the green button that says: Code download zip unzip the zip.
+1. Click the green button that says: Code
+2. Download zip
+3. Unzip the zip.
-Delete the "readme" file and execute the main exe file!
+4. Delete the "readme" file and execute the main exe file!